100+ datasets found

 Context

-The dataset presents the distribution of median household income among distinct age brackets of householders in Amsterdam.
-Based on the latest 2019-2023 5-Year Estimates from the American Community Survey, it displays how income varies among householders of different ages in Amsterdam.
+The dataset presents the distribution of median household income among distinct age brackets of householders in Newark.
+Based on the latest 2019-2023 5-Year Estimates from the American Community Survey, it displays how income varies among householders of different ages in Newark.
 It showcases how household incomes typically rise as the head of the household gets older.
 The dataset can be utilized to gain insights into age-based household income trends and explore the variations in incomes across households.

 Key observations: Insights from 2023